 - 1 teaspoon red chili flakes

 - 3 garlic cloves, finely diced

-- 1 15oz can fire-roasted tomatoes OR 2 fresh tomatoes, diced
+- 15 ounce fire-roasted tomatoes (1 can) Or use 2 fresh tomatoes, diced

 - 1 large sweet potato, diced